 How to kiss: The Do’s and Don’ts to puckering up

 Firstly, if you think you are a bad kisser, don’t worry too much about it!
-Feeling anxious over your kissing skills will only make the problem worse and secondly, we can reveal to you that being a bad kisser is really not a big deal!
+Feeling anxious about your kissing skills will only make the problem worse and secondly, we can reveal to you that being a bad kisser is really not a big deal!
 In a recent EliteSingles survey, only 4% of our members consider being a bad kisser a deal-breaker on a date, making it far less of an offence than any other behaviour traits which are usually deemed as a turn-off, such as being rude to the waiter or checking your phone constantly.

 So, if being a bad kisser isn’t a big dating problem, why all the fuss over how to kiss?
 Well, confidence is sexy and being able to pucker up with pride is important; the more positive you feel about your kissing style, the more desirable you’ll feel.
 Follow these kissing tips to banish your nerves and boost your confidence in kissing.